Highlights of Ireland

 Just north of Dublin, you will find Ireland's most visited attraction, the megalithic tombs in Newgrange.
 One of the great wonders of the ancient world, Newgrange is older than Stonehenge, Mycenae or even the Pyramids of Egypt.
 The magnificent entrance slab - 'one of the most famous stones in the entire repertory of megalithic art' - is especially satisfying, the confidently executed spiral and lozenge motifs still crisply defined after 5,000 years.
-Also close by are the Hill of Tara, said to be the seat of the ancient high Kings of Ireland and of course Trim castle, the setting for the Mel Gibson movie ‘Braveheart’.
-You may of course prefer to travel directly west to Galway City which can now be achieved is just over 2 hours.
+Also close by are the Hill of Tara, said to be the seat of the ancient High Kings of Ireland and of course Trim castle, the setting for the Mel Gibson movie ‘Braveheart’.
+You may, of course, prefer to travel directly west to Galway City which can now be achieved is just over 2 hours.
 However, another slight detour at Moate just before the town of Athlone will bring you to the Ancient Monastic Settlement of Clonmacnoise.
-An early Christian site founded by Saint Ciaran in the 6th century on the banks of the River Shannon, the site includes the ruins of a cathedral, eight churches (10th -13th century), two round towers, three high crosses and large collection of early Christian grave slabs.
+An early Christian site founded by Saint Ciaran in the 6th century on the banks of the River Shannon, the site includes the ruins of a cathedral, eight churches (10th -13th-century), two round towers, three high crosses and a large collection of early Christian grave slabs.
 On to Galway, the ‘City of the Tribes’, also known as Ireland’s Cultural and festival capital.
-With its street entertainers and traditional pubs with great music, Galway and in particular, the Quays area of the city centre will enthrall you particularly in the evening time.
-Other sites in Galway include Ireland’s largest medieval parish church, the Collegiate Church of St Nicholas of Myra dating back to 1320.
-Christopher Columbus reputedly worshipped in this church in 1477.
+With its street entertainers and traditional pubs with great music, Galway and in particular, the Quays area of the city center will captivate you, particularly in the evening time.
+Other sites in Galway include Ireland’s largest medieval parish church, the Collegiate Church of St Nicholas of Myra, dating back to 1320.
+It’s said that Christopher Columbus reputedly worshipped in this church in 1477.
 Also nearby are Galway Cathedral, the Spanish Arch and Eyre Square.

 Day 2: While in Galway

 The hauntingly beautiful Connemara Region awaits you.
-Just west of Galway, situated on the most western seaboard of Europe, this unspoilt region boasts breathtaking scenery.
-The characteristic features of Connemara include its rugged, unpolluted coastline, dramatic mountains, numerous lakes and rivers and woodlands and the renowned Connemara National Park.
+Just west of Galway, situated on the most western seaboard of Europe, this unspoiled region boasts breathtaking scenery.
+The characteristic features of Connemara include its rugged, unpolluted coastline, dramatic mountains, numerous lakes, rivers, woodlands, and the renowned Connemara National Park.
 Visit Kylemore Abbey and the Lough Inagh Valley as well as the spectacular Sky Road near the town of Clifden.
 You can also visit the fishing village of Roundstone and see how a ‘Bodhran’ (traditional Irish Drum) is made.
 Alternatively, you may prefer to take the ferry to the Aran Islands.
 Aran will take you back to an Ireland of Celts and Early Christians.
 Take a pony and trap, or a guided tour from the pier up the island to the stone fort of Dun Aengus.
-Dún Aengus is located on top of a 300ft high sea cliff and is one of the finest prehistoric monuments in Western Europe.
-This evening,back to the Quays area of the city for some of the best traditional entertainment in the country.
+Dún Aengus is located on top of a 300 ft high sea cliff and is one of the finest prehistoric monuments in Western Europe.
+This evening, you can head back to the Quays area of the city for some of the best traditional entertainment in the country.

 Day 3: Galway to Killarney

-The most direct route will take you via Bunratty castle in County Clare, Limerick City of ‘Angela’s Ashes’ fame and the pretty Village of Adare in County Limerick followed by the town of Killarney.
-The longer more scenic route will take you to killarney via the west coast of County Clare where you will encounter the lunar like Burren Region, the ancient megalithic tombs at Poulnabrone and of course the truly spectacular Sea Cliffs at the Cliffs of Moher.
-The Burren, from the Gaelic word Boireann is an area of limestone rock covering imposing majestic mountains, and tranquil valleys with gently meandering streams.
+The most direct route will take you via Bunratty Castle in County Clare, Limerick City of ‘Angela’s Ashes’ fame and the pretty village of Adare in County Limerick followed by the town of Killarney.
+The longer, more scenic route will take you to Killarney via the west coast of County Clare where you will encounter the lunar-like Burren Region, the ancient megalithic tombs at Poulnabrone and of course the truly spectacular Cliffs of Moher.
+The Burren, from the Gaelic word Boireann, is an area of limestone rock covering imposing majestic mountains, and tranquil valleys with gently meandering streams.
 The Cliffs lay claim to one of the most astonishing views in Ireland, on a clear day the Aran Islands are visible in Galway Bay as well as the valleys and hills of the Connemara region.
-The Cliffs of Moher rise from Hag's Head to the south and reach their highest point (214 meters) just north of O'Briens Tower.
-Before the cliffs however is the village of Doolin.
-Doolin is a small fishing village on the northern end of the Cliffs of Moher.
-Doolin is world-famous for its wealth of Irish folk music and in recent years has been attracting crowds to spontaneous sessions and festivals or 'fleadhanna' of Irish and international music.
+The Cliffs of Moher rise from Hag's Head to the south and reach their highest point (214 meters) just north of O’Brien’s Tower.
+Before the cliffs, however, is the village of Doolin.
+Doolin is a small fishing village on the northern end of the Cliffs of Moher which is world-famous for its wealth of Irish folk music and in recent years has been attracting crowds to spontaneous sessions and festivals or 'fleadhanna' of Irish and international music.
 A ferry operating from Doolin Pier is a daily service that can take groups of up to 150 people across to the islands or to the base of the nearby cliffs.
-Time permitting, a visit to Muckross House and Gardens in Killarney’s national park is a must as well as a visit to at least one of the great traditional pubs in the town complete with excellent music and company.
+Time permitting, a visit to Muckross House and Gardens in Killarney’s national park is a must as well, as is a visit to at least one of the great traditional pubs in the town complete with excellent music and company.

 Day 4: While in Killarney

-You have a number of touring options.
+You have several touring options for your day in Killarney.
 Chief amongst these is the Ring of Kerry driving tour.
 The Ring of Kerry is a journey through some of the country’s most outstanding scenery around the Iveragh Peninsula.
-Stunning mountain and coastal scenery combined with colourful towns and villages will make this one of the highlights of your tour.
-For those who wish to take a break from driving we can arrange a bus tour through this route.
-Following the peninsula drive, you then arrive at Muckross House.
-Muckross House is a magnificent Victorian mansion completed in 1843 for Henry Arthur Herbert.
-The location of the House is spectacular, close to the eastern shore of Muckross Lake and set beneath the impressive backdrop of Torc and Mangerton Mountains.
-As an alternative to the Ring of Kerry tour you may prefer to take a wonderful tour by pony and trap that takes you through the Black Valley in the Gap of Dunloe.
+Stunning mountain and coastal scenery combined with colorful towns and villages will make this one of the highlights of your tour.
+For those who wish to take a break from driving, we can arrange a bus tour through this route.
+Following the peninsula drive, you then arrive at Muckross House, a magnificent Victorian mansion completed in 1843 for Henry Arthur Herbert.
+The location of the House is spectacular, close to the eastern shore of Muckross Lake and set beneath the impressive backdrop of Torc and Mangerton mountains.
+As an alternative to the Ring of Kerry tour, you may prefer to take a wonderful tour by pony and trap that takes you through the Black Valley in the Gap of Dunloe.
 After a snack at Lord Brandon’s Cottage, you will return to Killarney by boat via the beautiful lakes of Killarney.